- Date: Friday 9 June 2017

 The Leeds Institute for Teaching Excellence (LITE) is a community of research and innovation with the aim of establishing the University of Leeds as a sector leader in teaching practice and scholarship.
 The Institute provides funding, time and support for current and future student education leaders to develop their profile at the University and to carry out research and innovation projects with internal and external impact.

-Dr Raphael Hallett, Director at LITE, who is leading on the event, says: “We invite registration for a colloquium exploring curriculum design, with a focus on the idea and practice of the ‘Civic Curriculum’.
+Dr Raphael Hallett, Director at LITE, who led on the event, says: “We were delighted with both how well attended this event was and the depth and energy of the debate generated.

-“We will be both interrogating and reflecting on the practice and pedagogy of engaged learning, community-facing programme design and curricula that establish links with regional politics, culture and business.
+“Throughout the day we interrogated and reflected on the practice and pedagogy of engaged learning, community-facing programme design and curricula and its links with regional politics, culture and business.

-Amongst the colloquiums themes to be explored on the day are:
+Amongst the colloquiums themes explored on the day were:

 - Designing modules and programmes that engage students with regional communities, cultures and businesses.